Laravel-Backpack/docs/3.4/crud-faq.md

+# FAQ for Backpack\CRUD

 ---

-title: "FAQ"
-excerpt: ""
----
-[block:api-header]
-{
-  "title": "How do I filter the options in a select field?"
+## How do I filter the options in a select field?
-}
-[/block]

 This also applies to: select2, select2_multiple, select2_from_ajax, select2_from_ajax_multiple.

 There are 3 possible solutions: